fenago/react-graphql-intro/md/lab_4.md

 app.listen(8000, () => console.log('Listening on port 8000!'));
 ```

-Express.js provides the [use] function which runs a series of
-commands when a given path matches.
-When executing this function without
-a path, it is executed for every request.

-We use this feature to serve our static files (the avatar images) with
-[express.static].
-They include [bundle.js] and
-[bundle.css], created by `npm run client:build`.

-In our case, we first pass [\'/\'] with [express.static]
-following it.
-The result of this is that all files and folders in
-[dist] are served beginning with [\'/\'].
-Other paths in the
-first parameter of [app.use], such as [\'/example\'], would
-lead to the result that our [bundle.js] would be downloadable
-under [\'/example/bundle.js\'] instead.

-For example, all avatar images are served under [\'/uploads/\'].

-We are now prepared to let the client download all necessary files.
-The
-initial route for our client is [\'/\'] specified by
-[app.get].
-The response to this path is [index.html].
-We run
-[res.sendFile] and the file path to return this file---that is all
-we have to do here.

 Be sure to execute `npm run client:build` first.
 Otherwise, you
 will receive an error message that these files were not found.